tyoung03/ezdb/README.md

 # ezdb
 (Python 2) Access a remote database like you would a native structure

-This library provides three components:
+This library provides two components:
-- Server:
+- EZDBServer Class:
   A Flask webserver which provides endpoints for reading and writing to a database.
 The database can store any data which is compliant with the JSON format.
 The database is automatically backed up and will attempt to rollback from faulty states
-- Client:
+- EZDBClient Class:
   This client interfaceses with the database as if you were simply using a python built-in dictionary or list.
 All calls made will automatically get/set changes to the database when appropriate.
 All dictionary and list methods are supported (inherited).
 Note, only JSON-compatible structures are supported
-- A python-like URL interface:
-  See the Features section for more details

 # Example Server:
 ```python